aayushshah823/Sudoku/README.md

 # Sudoku Game

 #### Disclaimer:
-Below are sets of ideas / instructions I followed to make this game (Too Long To Read).
+##### Below are sets of ideas / instructions I followed to make this game.
+##### If you want to run, please let me know, I would be more than happy to provide you test cases.

 Below are some screen shots of what game looks like.
 ![screen shot 2017-02-20 at 8 31 58 pm](https://cloud.githubusercontent.com/assets/11382116/23183420/cc188570-f830-11e6-9b89-d476666de557.png)